top of page

 Photo by Mira Feifei Ye-Flanagan

 Ye Chun / 叶春 (Surname: Ye) is a bilingual Chinese American writer and literary translator.
 She was born in Luoyang, China and came to the U.S. in 1999.
 She received an MFA in Poetry from the University of Virginia and a PhD in Literature and Creative Writing from the University of Missouri.
-She is the author of Straw Dogs of the Universe (a novel), Hao (stories), two books of poetry, Travel Over Water and Lantern Puzzle, and a novel in Chinese,《海上的桃树》(Peach Tree in the Sea).
+She is the author of Straw Dogs of the Universe (a novel), Hao (stories), a novel in Chinese,《海上的桃树》(Peach Tree in the Sea), and two books of poetry, Travel Over Water and Lantern Puzzle.

-She has published four volumes of translations, including Ripened Wheat: Selected Poems of Hai Zi, shortlisted for the 2016 Lucien Stryk Asian Translation Award, and Long River: Poems by Yang Jian.
-Her translations of Li-Young Lee's Behind My Eyes and Undressing,《眼睛后面: 李立扬诗歌》, and Galway Kinnell's The Book of Nightmares,《梦魇之书》, came out from People's Literature Publishing House in 2019 and 2021.
+She has also published four volumes of translations, including Ripened Wheat: Selected Poems of Hai Zi and Long River: Poems by Yang Jian, as well as translations of Li-Young Lee's Behind My Eyes and Undressing,《眼睛后面: 李立扬诗歌》, and Galway Kinnell's The Book of Nightmares,《梦魇之书》.

-A recipient of an NEA Fellowship, a Sustainable Arts Foundation Award, and three Pushcart Prizes, she is an associate professor at Providence College.
+A recipient of an NEA Fellowship and three Pushcart Prizes, she is an associate professor at Providence College and lives in Providence, Rhode Island.

 She is represented by Caroline Eisenmann at Frances Goldin Literary Agency.